lindseysbrown/evidence_accumulation_through_sequences/README.md

 # Instructions for Use
 Each folder contains the scripts necessary to reproduce each subpanel in the figure.
 To reproduce the full results, scripts should be run with the input files replaced with the appropriate data files, which will be made available via figshare.

 Code to produce data panels in Figure S4 and Figure S5 is identical to that from the corresponding plots in the main figures (Figure 5CD and Figure 6LM, respectively) but run for different datasets, corresponding to either the model simulations or recordings from DMS.
-Panels in Figures S8-S10 are generated identically to the plots in Figure 5A, but for different example neurons.
+Panels in Figures S7-S10 are generated identically to the plots in Figure 5A, but for different example neurons.
+Panels in Figure S12 can be produced using the code for Figure 5CDGHKL and setting the parameter 'percentage_fit' to 'False'.

+For Figure S11, instructions for installing CEBRA can be found at https://cebra.ai/docs/installation.html.
+After setting up an environment for running CEBRA, code for Figure S11 will produce examples based on the data found in ExampleData/CEBRAExampleData.